Peter Wibrån

 Peter Wibrån (born 23 September 1969) is a Swedish former professional footballer who played as a midfielder.

 Wibrån grew up in Lammhult near Växjö and began his professional career at Öster.
 In 1996, he signed for Helsingborgs IF, a club where he spent three successful years before moving to German Bundesliga club FC Hansa Rostock.
 In 2003, Wibrån decided to return to Sweden and Öster.

 He won ten caps for the Sweden national team between 1995 and 1997.

+After ending his professional career, he featured for amateur team Räppe GoIF in the late 2000s.
+He was later a sports journalist in Smålandsposten.